kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 # BONUS: The Green Tea Garbage Collector

 As I'm writing this, there's an ongoing effort to make Go's garbage collector even more performant.
 The work is part of a new proposal called "Green Tea GC".
-You can follow the discussion and progress in [issue](https://github.com/golang/go/issues/73581) on GitHub.
+You can follow the discussion and progress in [this issue](https://github.com/golang/go/issues/73581) on GitHub.